 I am really excited about my next several blog posts.
 Why?
 Because I want to help you bring excitement and true engagement to your social studies classroom.
 Between my husband and myself, we have almost 40 years of teaching experience, with most of those years teaching social studies (and I still can’t believe that number is close to 40!).
 We know how important it is to implement a variety of teaching strategies, and one of the most used strategies is the ever popular PowerPoint.
 Not to knock the PowerPoint lecture and notes thing because some kids really do learn better that way, and students do need to have experience with it because they are going to see it for the rest of their school career.
 I have had several students who actually prefer this method, and they actually learn more from this delivery method than others.
 With that said, I have had WAY more students who benefited from other, more hands-on strategies.
 I hope you will check back with me over the next few months to learn “7 Ways to Step Away From the Lecture Podium & Revitalize Your Social Studies Classroom.”
-Be sure to read about how you can use STATIONS in your social studies classroom when you finish this post 🙂 There may be a FREE mini-stations pack for you!
+Be sure to read about how you can use STATIONS and INTERACTIVE NOTEBOOKS in your social studies classroom when you finish this post 🙂 There may be a FREE mini-stations pack and INB pack for you!
 Or you can learn how to incorporate POLITICAL CARTOONS in your classroom (with a FREE analysis page!).
 SOCIAL STUDIES ESCAPE ROOMS can intimidating, but I break it all down for you into manageable chunks 🙂

 I know that it is really hard to get some of our students excited about social studies because a lot of them see it as irrelevant past events.
 They think history is dead.
 They have no idea how those past events have actually impacted their lives today, that those past events can be a good predictor of future events, and that they can use those past events to make better informed future decisions for themselves and their communities.
 Part of our job as educators is to help them find relevance in past events and help them connect those events to their own lives.
 Let’s face it: our students can be very egocentric.
 If they don’t think something applies to them, they probably won’t have a lot of interest in it.